-Since 1996, the Agricultural Management Committee was founded to address cutting-edge issues in managing the environmental impacts of agriculture.
-The Committee focuses on developments in federal and state legislation, regulation, litigation and policy related the agricultural environment, from agricultural biotechnology; livestock, pollution; sustainability, food safety, to zoology/biodiversity.
+The Agricultural Management Committee was founded in 1996 to address cutting-edge issues in managing the environmental impacts of agriculture.
+The Committee focuses on developments in federal and state legislation, regulation, litigation and policy related to the agricultural environment, from agricultural biotechnology, livestock, pollution, sustainability, and food safety, to zoology/biodiversity.

 The Air Quality Committee provides a valuable forum and practical resources for lawyers interested in air-related issues to: (1) keep current on new developments, through communications such as newsletters, teleconferences, social media, and seminars; (2) exchange ideas and best practices with other practitioners around the country; and (3) stay involved with the legal community by contributing to various Section publications and participating in Section events.